Does giving kids money really help them?

 Parents have a big responsibility

-One of the problems I see is there is no formal venues for financial education.
+One of the problems I see is there are no formal venues for financial education.
 It’s not taught properly in schools (if at all) and it’s not common in the workplace.
-Most financial education comes from the financial industry, which can be highly product biased and self serving.
+Most financial education comes from the financial industry, which can be highly product biased and self-serving.

 What do you think about giving money to kids?
 Good or bad?
-Any circumstances where it’s good and other where it’s bad?
+Any circumstances where it’s good and others where it’s bad?